Biden hopes for 'rational' Republican response on guns

 "The Second Amendment was never absolute," Biden said.
 "You couldn't buy a cannon when the Second Amendment was passed.
 You couldn't go out and buy a lot of weapons."

-For Memorial Day, the president and first lady Jill Biden were joined by Vice President Kamala Harris, second gentleman Doug Emhoff, Secretary of Defense Lloyd Austin and Mark Milley, chairman of the Joint Chiefs of Staff, at Arlington National Cemetery to lay a wreath at the Tomb of the Unknown Solider.
+For Memorial Day, the President and first lady Jill Biden were joined by Vice President Kamala Harris, her husband Doug Emhoff, Secretary of Defense Lloyd Austin and Mark Milley, chairman of the Joint Chiefs of Staff, at Arlington National Cemetery to lay a wreath at the Tomb of the Unknown Solider.

 Standing at attention under a cloudless sky in the late-May heat, Biden saluted as taps played, after laying the wreath of red and white roses wrapped in red, white and blue ribbon in front of the tomb.